You need to “get organized for divorce” and “figure out what you want” before you go anywhere with your divorce.

 Some people may find this approach deceptive, but I believe you are not deceiving anyone by exercising your right to learn about or protect your finances.
 Further, meeting with a financial planner or insurance agent might help you and your spouse get on the “same page” about money issues and joint goals.
 This can be a great way to possibly save the marriage and avoid the divorce altogether (wouldn’t that be something!).

 Organize Assets & Liabilities

 Once you’ve gathered what you can it is the time to go through the documents that you have gathered to begin determining the assets and liabilities that will need to be dealt with in your divorce.
 Later, I’ll help you do a few things with this information for purposes of helping you come up with your initial financial settlement goals.

 The easiest way to stay organized when identifying the assets and liabilities that will be involved with your divorce is to use a worksheet/spreadsheet to record the different assets and liabilities you find in the information that you gather.
-My Best Divorce members can use the Net Worth Organizer form, which can be downloaded in the free membership library.
+You can use the Net Worth Organizer form.

 Once you have identified and summarized the assets and liabilities you have found you will be ready to start developing your ideal financial settlement.

 To get organized for divorce you need to be familiar with your finances.
 At this point you should have reviewed your financial records (and possibly some of your spouse’s records) to the point of being able to get an initial “ballpark” idea of the assets and liabilities that will need to be dealt with in your financial settlement.